Azure/AppService/_posts/2022-10-11-Public-preview-min-tls-cipher-suite.md

 After successfully updating the site config, we will see the value of the property `minTlsCipherSuite` change to the selected cipher suite, `TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA` from the example above.

 We will also see the value of the property `supportedTlsCipherSuites` show a list of all the cipher suites that are enabled for the web app.
-In these case, the cipher suites that are weaker than the selected minimum cipher suite, `TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA`,  will not show up in the `supportedTlsCipherSuites` property because they have been disabled for the web app.
+In this case, the cipher suites that are weaker than the selected minimum cipher suite, `TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA`,  will not show up in the `supportedTlsCipherSuites` property because they have been disabled for the web app.

 ### What is the default behavior?